ricallinson/deuce/README.md

 				home.json
 				away.yaml

-From this directory structure __YUI3 Offline__ will map the URI [http://localhost:3000/group/confs.js](http://localhost:3000/group/confs.js) to a YUI Module like the one below.
+With this directory structure __YUI3 Offline__ will map the URI [http://localhost:3000/group/confs.js](http://localhost:3000/group/confs.js) to a YUI Module like the one below.
+The name of the YUI Module is the parent directory appended with the string "-confs".

 	YUI.add("group-confs", function (Y) {
 		Y.namespace("confs")["group-confs"] = {